vtex/faststore/README.md

 ---

 **Question:** I'm having errors while running/building a store.
-There are the following log `Cannot query field "vtexCms" on type "Query"` or a error with `Status Code 403`.
+There are the following log `Cannot query field "vtexCms" on type "Query"` or an error with `Status Code 403`.

 **Answer:** You need to log in VTEX by `vtex login <account>`